-The fight against discrimination is a key aspect of civic Addressing gender in the Mediterranean and beyond ineducation in the French school curriculum.
-It is therefore volves exploring new topics and going deeper into those a cross-cutting topic in teacher training, offered in the vaconsidered more "traditional", and doing so at the regiorious master's programs, from a disciplinary and interdisnal, national and international levels (education, deveciplinary point of view. lopment, health, violence, work, mobility and migration, A specific course is also offered: "Understanding discricreations and expressions, etc.).
-Questions of citizenship, mination in order to act at school". rights, societal changes, resistance to institutional or mo-By combining historical, sociological, psycho-social and ral norms, gender, inequalities, discrimination, feminicide legal approaches, this module aims to raise awareness and the family. and equip participants to prevent the various forms of discrimination in schools.
+Addressing gender in the Mediterranean and beyond involves exploring new topics and going deeper into those considered more "traditional", and doing so at the regional, national and international levels (education, development, health, violence, work, mobility and migration, creations and expressions, etc.).
+Questions of citizenship, rights, societal changes, resistance to institutional or moral norms, gender, inequalities, discrimination, feminicide and the family.
 Training, awareness raising:

-Topics of gender and guestions related to gender equality, and, more broadly, to the relationship that may exist between resistance and discrimination.
+Topics of gender and questions related to gender equality, and, more broadly, to the relationship that may exist between resistance and discrimination.
 Dissemination: